Japan Travel Guide

 Osaka, Nagoya, Kyoto, Yokohama and Hiroshima are the most exciting cities for tourists.
 There are also interesting things to do in Kobe, Fukuoka, Nagano and Sapporo.
 When looking for a place to stay, tourists most often choose hotels, Ryokan guest houses or capsule hotels.

 Japanese people are disciplined, hardworking and quiet.
 They are very respectful of Japanese culture and tradition.
 Some of the most popular tourist spots are temples and shrines, like Fushimi Inari or those in Nikko.
 Japanese also love martial arts, especially karate, aikido, judo and sumo wrestling.
 The most common Japanese foods are rice and fish, and the country’s favorite dishes are sushi and ramen.
-The Japanese also can’t imagine a day without a cup of green tea.
+Many Japanese can’t imagine a day without a cup of green tea.

 If you are visiting Japan for the first time, make sure your passport is valid for at least six months.
 Also, check if you need a visa to travel to Japan from your country.